Perry drops action against bus shelter firm and loses £500,000

 “They currently owe us around £32,000, which I doubt we’ll ever see a penny of.
 They also haven’t paid their UK staff for months.
 Isaac Sutton is a con artist.”

-The out-of-pocket supplier is London-based Digital Transport Signs, a well-established firm that has been providing real-time passenger information boards around the capital’s rail stations and bus stops for a decade (Valo’s “smart” schtick was never original or unique, despite the sales pitch given by council director Opama Khan, who has been the leading advocate for the deal in Fisher’s Folly).
+The out-of-pocket supplier is London-based Digital Signs For Transport, a well-established firm that has been providing real-time passenger information boards around the capital’s rail stations and bus stops for a decade (Valo’s “smart” schtick was never original or unique, despite the sales pitch given by council director Opama Khan, who has been the leading advocate for the deal in Fisher’s Folly).

 The judgements were issued against Valo Smart City in January and July 2022 for unpaid invoices.